dmkav/autocomplete/README.md

 To launch this project copy entity of dist folder to your ftp server.
 Or just visit link below: http://www.dmitryikavraiskyi.com/angular/autocomplete/autocomplete

 Or copy all project to your local machine.
-Install all dependincies with console command `npm install` and launch development server with command `ng serve`.
+Install all dependencies with console command `npm install` and launch development server with command `ng serve`.